gingerbeardman/gingerbeardman.github.io/_posts/2022-12-11-updating-the-becker-cascade-navigation-filesystem.md

 The maps for this thing were long discontinued, but for a while users such as myself were able to use maps made for BMW's business fleet (with partial postcode search) and more recently Mercedes-Benz (with no postcode search).

-It's also possible to add speed limit and camera data through injecting a new file into the split ISO filesystem.
+It's also possible to add speed limit and camera data through injecting a new .lwd file (thanks SCDB!) into the split ISO filesystem.
 This relied on using Windows and some old apps.

 Today I wrote a small shell script to do the same on macOS (and probably Linux, and maybe Windows).